 Petrol tank compartment has a natural ventilation system.
-The fuel tank compartment is ventilated by the natural flow of air through ventilation openings (figs. 1, 2 and 3) to and from the atmosphere.
-These openings are located at the bow locker and rear storage compartments.
+The fuel tank compartment is ventilated by the natural flow of air through ventilation openings (figs. 1 and 2) to and from the atmosphere.
+These openings are located at the bow locker and rear area.